gchq/gaffer-doc/docs/administration-guide/aggregation/ingest-example.md

-What we are doing with this graph is aggregating any new `Commit` edges so that the `first` and `latest` commit dates are kept updated as new edges are added to the Graph whilst, incrementing a `count` property to indicate overall how many `Commit` edges are between two vertexes.
+What we are doing with this graph is aggregating any new `Commit` edges so that the `first` and `latest` commit dates are kept updated as new edges are added to the Graph whilst incrementing a `count` property to indicate overall how many `Commit` edges are between two vertexes.

 We will modify the schema from the basic example add the different properties